llvm/llvm-project/llvm/docs/LangRef.rst

-    This indicates that memory locations accessed via pointer values :ref:`based <pointeraliasing>` on the argument or return value are not also accessed, during the execution of the function, via pointer values not *based* on the argument or return value.This guarantee only holds for memory locations that are *modified*, by any means, during the execution of the function.
+    This indicates that memory locations accessed via pointer values :ref:`based <pointeraliasing>` on the argument or return value are not also accessed, during the execution of the function, via pointer values not *based* on the argument or return value.
+This guarantee only holds for memory locations that are *modified*, by any means, during the execution of the function.
 If there are other accesses not based on the argument or return value, the behavior is undefined.
 The attribute on a return value